Frequently Asked Questions

 Why is it important to support UNCF-member historically black colleges and universities?

-HBCUs out-perform non-HBCUs by 14 percentage points at graduating students from low-income, African American families, according to research from UNCF’s Frederick D. Patterson Research Institute, at a time when a college education is the prerequisite for entry into the economy’s best and fastest-growing jobs and career paths.
-Research also shows that attending an HBCU costs students less—an average of 27% less—than going to comparable non- HBCUs.
+These facts spotlight the power of HBCUs to change lives.
+And, attending an HBCU costs students less—an average of 27% less— than going to a non-HBCU.
 With these advantages, it’s not surprising that more students graduate from UNCF-member HBCUs today than in 1972—the first year of “A mind is a terrible thing to waste.”®

 I know that HBCUs make an important difference to their students’ abilities to go to and through college.
 Do they have wider impact as well?

 Independent research has shown that HBCUs generate significant economic impacts for the communities, regions and states where they are located.
-A UNCF study entitled HBCUs Make America Strong: The Positive Impact of Historically Black Colleges and Universities, conducted by the University of Georgia’s Terry College of Business and underwritten by Citi Foundation, detailed these dollars-and-cents impacts.
-Nationally, America’s HBCUs generate 134,090 jobs.
+A 2017 UNCF study entitled HBCUs Make America Strong: The Positive Impact of Historically Black Colleges and Universities, conducted by the University of Georgia’s Terry College of Business and underwritten by Citi Foundation, detailed these dollars-andcents impacts.
+Nationally, America’s HBCUs generate 134,090 jobs, an impact comparable to that of software giant (and longtime UNCF partner) Oracle.
 The total national economic impact of HBCU spending amounts to $14.8 billion.
 And the added lifetime earnings of HBCU graduates is $130 billion.
-The full report, which contains impacts for individual states and colleges can be found on UNCF’s website.
+The full report, which contains impacts for individual states and colleges, can be found on UNCF’s website.

 How can I help UNCF send more students to and through college?